odrahcsr/e2e-messaging/README.md

+This is a python code for a messaging software with end-to-end encryption using AES-256 for messaging encryption and uses RSA for key-exchange.
+Both server and client have built-in Allocated Memory Monitor system which monitors the allocated memory being used.

 ### **How to install this on Mac**

 1. Make sure you have installed the latest version of python on your mac.
 To check, go on your terminal and paste: (bash)